-A practical step towards cheap car insurance for young drivers could include taking an advanced driving course.
+A practical step could include taking an advanced driving course.
 Be sure to check with insurers before forking out for one of these courses though.
-Not all insurers will lower the premium on young drivers insurance – even if you’ve passed the course with flying colours.
+Not all insurers will lower the premium – even if you’ve passed the course with flying colours.
 Pass Plus used to be a popular option, but fewer companies are now offering lower premiums in return.
 Look instead courses such as the Advanced Driver Course by IAM RoadSmart.
 Coming in at around £150, this is a great next step for newly qualified drivers.

 Add another driver

 Adding an older and more experienced driver to your policy can make a huge difference to insurance costs for young drivers.
 There are rules to follow, though.
-Make sure you’re still the named driver and be sure to add someone who will actually drive the car.
+Make sure you’re still the main driver and be sure to add someone who will actually drive the car.
 Better still, add someone with a great driving record under their belt.
 We’re talking mums, dads and grandparents here.
-The cheap car insurance for young drivers far outweighs having to let your dad take your ride for a spin now and then.

 Max out your excess